chunren/sms-test/README.md

 # SMS test program with Azure Communication Services

-This test program demonstrate how to send an SMS message by Azure Communication Services.
+This test program demonstrates how to send an SMS message by Azure Communication Services.

 This requires:
 1. You will need an Azure account.